rafgugi/RMI-ImageConverter/README.md

 # RMI-ImageConverter
 Convert images to grayscale using multi-server RMI.

+## Install
 Open all project using Java IDE.

+## Config
-If you want to use more than one server, add the server name and port into `ArrayList` in the `imgClient/src/client/MainClient.java`.
+- If you want to use more than one server, add the server name and port into `ArrayList` in the `imgClient/src/client/MainClient.java`.
+- Image directory source and destination located in `imgClient/src/client/Helper.java`